Skip to main content

 Should investors consider DURA overvalued or undervalued right now?

-Valuing VanEck Durable High Dividend ETF (DURA) requires multiple metrics.
+VanEck Durable High Dividend ETF (DURA) has no trailing P/E available here, so lean on price-to-sales and cash flow in the Financials tab.
 Compare P/E, P/S, and EV/EBITDA against sector peers for a full view.

-Before investing in VanEck Durable High Dividend ETF (DURA), research these four areas: (1) the company's revenue model and competitive position (see Company Overview), (2) financial health through revenue growth, margins, and cash flow (see MoonshotScore), (3) what Wall Street analysts recommend and their price targets (see Analyst tab), and (4) specific risk factors that could impact the stock (see Risk Factors section).
+Before investing in VanEck Durable High Dividend ETF (DURA), research these four areas: (1) the company's revenue model and competitive position (see Company Overview), (2) financial health through revenue growth, margins, and cash flow (see MoonshotScore), (3) analyst consensus ratings and price targets (see Analyst tab), and (4) specific risk factors that could impact the stock (see Risk Factors section).

 Why might investors consider adding DURA to a portfolio?